 I never thought I’d live to see the day when erotic liberty trumped religious liberty in the United States of America.
 Those who fought for the right to religious freedom established this great nation —that was worth dying for!
 We threw off the shackles of a religion dictated by the State so we could worship God freely, without any governmental strings attached.
 If our founding fathers were alive today, I wonder how they’d view the current conflict between religious freedom and sexual freedom.
 I don’t think they would have seen this coming…

-How the whole erotic liberty versus religious liberty fight will play out in our society is not clear, but it’s best if we can find compromise.
-Christians don’t support these behaviors, but it doesn’t mean we hate or wish harm to anyone.
-Click To Tweet Christians believe the Bible is clear on sexual behavior to be defined between a married man and woman.
+How the whole erotic liberty versus religious liberty fight will play out in our society is not clear… can we can find compromise?
+Christians who don’t support these behaviors doesn’t mean we hate or wish harm to anyone; it’s just that they are trying to live by what the read in the Bible about such things.
+Christians believe the Bible is clear on sexual behavior to be defined between a married man and woman.
 Are they not free to believe this?

 Not to focus solely our homosexual behavior, Christians are also not supposed to fornicate (have sex before marriage).
 In addition, Christians believe that pregnancy should end in having a baby.
 Christians also believe that married people need to stay faithful.
 (Some Christians have violated these sexual morals, but it doesn’t mean they’re no longer true just because not everyone keeps them.)

 Christian views on sexual morals don’t carry much weight in secular society today, but does that mean everyone must capitulate to society’s definition of sexual morality?
 When God’s laws are violated, there are bad consequences.
 The repercussions of breaking God’s law are real.
 Christians are called first to obey God’s laws, not the law of the land when it violates morality as it is described in the Bible.